Guide

 How to Build a DIY Bike Jump Ramp for Kids

 If you’re looking for a cool project you can build with your kids in a few hours, you’ve landed on the right post.
 Here’s everything you need to know to craft an awesome DIY bike ramp that your young riders will be excited to get out and use time and again.
 Start with the video, then read on for tips and details.
+(Interested in a full table top jump?
+Check out our new build here).

 Picking the right size jump ramp for your kids